Clemapfel/mousetrap/docs/04_widgets.md

 To change the label of a button, we use `Button::set_child`.
 This will usually be a `Label` or `ImageDisplay`, though any arbitrary widget can be used as a child.

-Other than the child widget, we can customize a buttons look further. `Button::set_has_frame` will change wether the button has a texture and outline to it, while `Button::set_is_circular` changes the button to a fully rounded appearance:
+Other than the child widget, we can customize the look of a button further. `Button::set_has_frame` will change whether the button has a texture and outline to it, while `Button::set_is_circular` changes the button to a fully rounded appearance:

 \image html button_types.png